OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

 - electromagnetic systems
 - mechanical systems

-Conclusion:
+Conclusion

-Standing-wave behavior is a fundamental feature of reality.
+Standing-wave behavior is a recurring feature of nature.

 ---